jonrainier/DayZ-Private-Server/README.md

     Hour = 8

 ##Community
 Join the community!
-Help make OpenDayZ better by visiting our website, convieniently located [here](http://opendayz.net) where you can suggest new ideas and help out other community members.
+Remember to visit [OpenDayZ](http://opendayz.net) where you can suggest new ideas and help out other community members.
 ###Author
-Created by Pwnoz0r, GitHub readme by RazorFlint
+DayZ-Private-Server Created by Pwnoz0r, GitHub readme by RazorFlint